4 must-have API management components Review these top FAQs on cloud development APIs

 API economy

-The API economy refers to the set of business models and practices designed around the use of APIs in today's digital economy.
-It involves the exposure of an organization's digital services and assets through application programming interfaces (APIs) in a controlled way.
+The API economy refers to the set of business models and practices designed around the use of application programming interfaces (APIs) in today's digital economy.
+It involves the exposure of an organization's digital services and assets through APIs in a controlled way.

-APIs ensure that the data extracted from one software application is formatted and passed to the next application securely and accurately, even if the associated app's feature sets have been updated.
+APIs ensure the data extracted from one software application is formatted and passed to the next application securely and accurately, even if the associated application's feature sets have been updated.
 Essentially, they allow two applications to seamlessly communicate and share data with each other.

 The effects of the API economy on businesses

 The ultimate goal of the API economy is to facilitate the creation of user-focused apps that support line-of-business goals and improve workforce throughput.
-While API tools have always played an important role in software development, today's demand for data integration has been encouraging vendors of all sizes to "go modular" and break complex software components down into smaller, containerized components called microservices.
-Experts predict that as software developers see the economic advantages of integration, many large, monolithic software systems currently supported on premises will decompose into highly organized sets of microservices available in the cloud.
+While API tools have always played an important role in software development, today's demand for data integration has encouraged vendors of all sizes to go modular and break complex software components into smaller, containerized components called microservices.

 The API economy and the use of microservices make data and services more accessible and flexible.
-By building a business model around APIs, businesses can rapidly scale up by using APIs.
-This can be done by accessing third-party services and data, or using APIs to transform their own data and services into a platform that encourages others to build upon and use it.
+By building a business model around APIs, businesses can rapidly scale up.
+This can be done by organizations accessing third-party services and data or by offering the organization's APIs to a platform that encourages others to build upon and use them.

 The importance of the API economy

-APIs simplify access to the information contained in software platforms and their functionality.
+APIs simplify access to software functionality and the information contained in it.
 They make software platforms and their data easier to integrate.
-The API economy is important because it enables businesses to profit off their APIs and create business models around them.
+The API economy is important because it lets businesses profit from their APIs and create business models around them.
 It allows a business to monetize a portion of its data and services, and to turn itself into a platform.

-The proliferation and growth of mobile computing and the internet of things (IoT) is partially responsible for the increased demand for data integration.
+The proliferation and growth of mobile computing and the internet of things (IoT) are partially responsible for the increased demand for data integration.
 This is due to the sheer amount of data they create and the varied spectrum of devices and accompanying programs they use to process that data.
-APIs are the building blocks of IoT because they allow IoT devices to communicate together quickly without a human user present.
+APIs are the building blocks of IoT because they let IoT devices communicate quickly without a human user present.

-Instead of building all the APIs that IoT and mobile devices use from scratch, developers can mix and match APIs from different sources, allowing for interoperability, customizability and efficiency to meet increasing consumer demands.
+Instead of building all the APIs that IoT and mobile devices use from scratch, developers can mix and match APIs from different sources to allow interoperability, customizability and efficiency to meet increasing consumer demands.

 Benefits of the API economy